ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

 But let's focus on the test execution now.
 And to do that, you need to create a gRPC client to talk to the service.

-The way you create a gRPC-client is to start off by creating a gRPC channel.
+The way you create a gRPC client is to start off by creating a gRPC channel.
 This can be done using a call to the static `GrpcChannel.ForAddress()` passing in the address to the server.

 In this case, the server is the in-memory `WebApplicationFactory<T>` instance, which actually do expose an address, even if it is in-memory.
 It's exposed using the `Server.BaseAddress` property.
 So, to create a `GrpcChannel`instance, you just write